thesofakillers/ir1-labs/hw2/ANS.md

 IPS may suffer from high variance due to many factors.
 The most common reason is the presence of one or a few data points with extremely small propensity which overpower the rest of the data set.
 A typical solution is propensity clipping where we modify the IPS formula by introducing a new parameter $\tau$ which imposes a lower bound to the propensity score (i.e. clips it) so that the value in the denominator is never too small.

+TODO should we include formula for propensity clipping?

 ## 5 Interleaving

 > To perform online evaluation in information retrieval interactions of users